Lifailon/multranslate/README.md

 ![interface](/image/hotkeys.jpg)

+## Contributing

+If your language is not listed or you have problems with translation, please open an issue in the [Issues](https://github.com/Lifailon/multranslate/issues).

+You can also offer another source for translating the text through `API`, which does not require an access key.

+If you like to use this interface, you can make a contribution, just translate this readme file to your own language and pass it through [Pull Request](https://github.com/Lifailon/multranslate/pulls).

+## Backlog

+- Rewrite code to TypeScript.
+- Implement native cursor support (developments in [multranslate-native-cursor](multranslate-native-cursor.js)).
+- Check texts for style and grammar (spelling) via [LanguageTool](https://languagetool.org/http-api).

 ## Text buffer

 The Blessed library is great and has no analogues in its functionality for `JavaScript` or `TypeScript` (and even surpasses some libraries in other languages), but it is outdated (not supported since 2015) and has a number of technical limitations, for example, there is no ability to navigate the cursor in the text input field.
 For this reason, a mechanism for managing the input content through a text buffer was implemented, which allows you to use a custom cursor for navigation using keyboard arrows and automatic scrolling.